microsoft/api-guidelines/Guidelines.md

 Services can avoid breaking changes by adding new error codes to "innererror" instead.

 The value for the "message" name/value pair MUST be a human-readable representation of the error.
-It is intended as an aid to developers and is not suitable for exposure to end users.
+It is intended as an aid to developers and is not suitable for exposure to end-users.
-Services wanting to expose a suitable message for end users MUST do so through an [annotation][odata-json-annotations] or custom property.
+Services wanting to expose a suitable message for end-users MUST do so through an [annotation][odata-json-annotations] or custom property.
-Services SHOULD NOT localize "message" for the end user, because doing so might make the value unreadable to the app developer who may be logging the value, as well as make the value less searchable on the Internet.
+Services SHOULD NOT localize "message" for the end-user, because doing so might make the value unreadable to the app developer who may be logging the value, as well as make the value less searchable on the Internet.

 The value for the "target" name/value pair is the target of the particular error (e.g., the name of the property in error).

-The value for the "details" name/value pair MUST be an array of JSON objects that MUST contain name/value pairs for "code" and "message," and MAY contain a name/value pair for "target," as described above.
+The value for the "details" name/value pair MUST be an array of JSON objects that MUST contain name/value pairs for "code" and "message."
+It MAY contain a name/value pair for "target," as described above.
 The objects in the "details" array usually represent distinct, related errors that occurred during the request.
-See example below.
+See the example below.

 The value for the "innererror" name/value pair MUST be an object.
 The contents of this object are service-defined.
 Services wanting to return more specific errors than the root-level code MUST do so by including a name/value pair for "code" and a nested "innererror."
 Each nested "innererror" object represents a higher level of detail than its parent.
 When evaluating errors, clients MUST traverse through all of the nested "innererrors" and choose the deepest one that they understand.
-This scheme allows services to introduce new error codes anywhere in the hierarchy without breaking backwards compatibility, so long as old error codes still appear.
+This scheme allows services to introduce new error codes anywhere in the hierarchy without breaking backward compatibility, so long as old error codes still appear.
 The service MAY return different levels of depth and detail to different callers.
 For example, in development environments, the deepest "innererror" MAY contain internal information that can help debug the service.
 To guard against potential security concerns around information disclosure, services SHOULD take care not to expose too much detail unintentionally.
 Error objects MAY also include custom server-defined name/value pairs that MAY be specific to the code.
 Error types with custom server-defined properties SHOULD be declared in the service's metadata document.
-See example below.
+See the example below.

 Error responses MAY contain [annotations][odata-json-annotations] in any of their JSON objects.